aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 Creating an Azure tenant is required because we&#8217;ll need to sign in a corporate account that is an Azure AD Global Administrator.
 Here&#8217;s a great article on understanding the requirements and configuration for [integrating your on-premises identities with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-aadconnect).

-Microsoft has [a short video available that shows the Azure sign up](https://azure.microsoft.com/en-us/resources/videos/sign-up-for-microsoft-azure/) process&nbsp;and the steps are:
+Microsoft has [a short video available that shows the Azure sign up](https://azure.microsoft.com/en-us/resources/videos/sign-up-for-microsoft-azure/) process and the steps are:

-  1. Navigate to the Azure sign up page at&nbsp;<https://account.windowsazure.com/SignUp>
+  1. Navigate to the Azure sign up page at <https://account.windowsazure.com/SignUp>
   2. Sign in with a Microsoft account.
 If this is a corporate environment, it may be wise to create a dedicated Microsoft account for this purpose and [protect it with multi-factor authentication](https://support.microsoft.com/en-au/help/12408/microsoft-account-about-two-step-verification)
   3. Add personal information such as region, phone details and organisation name etc.
   4. Verify your identity via phone (an SMS or phone call can be used)